alechenninger/monarch/bin/README.md

  -o,--output-dir <path>    Path to directory where result data sources will be
                            written.
 Data sources will be written using relative paths from hierarchy.
- -p,--pivot <source>       A pivot source is the source in the source tree from
+ -t,--target <target>      A target is the source in the source tree from
                            where you want to change, including itself and any sources beneath it in the hierarchy.
-Redundant keys will be removed in sources beneath the pivot (that is, sources which inherit its values).
+Redundant keys will be removed in sources beneath the target (that is, sources which inherit its values).
 Ex:
                            'teams/myteam.yaml'
 https://github.com/alechenninger/monarch